• Chicken, Whole

 It is worth noting when cooking the brown meat over a barbecue or in stews, that the higher fat content and complex muscle structure makes it more forgiving to overcooking.
 Also, if chicken breasts are to be included in a long braise, they should be added towards the end of the cook.

-When roasting chickens, brining the meat in advance can produce the most wonderful results, with a crispy skin and the most tender meat inside.
+When roasting chickens, brining the meat in advance can produce the most wonderful results, with crispy skin and the most tender meat inside.
+Serve with my Bread Sauce Recipe Easy.

 A very reduced stock mixed with a little white wine, lemon juice and butter can make for an excellent dinner when tossed with pappardelle pasta, toasted pine nuts and gremolata.
 A true favourite!"